 The HiGain H2TU-R supports the standard SmartJack loopback which can emulate a Network Interface Device (NID) for the purpose of loopback testing of the HiGain HDSL2 circuit.
-SMJK and NREM loopbacks perform the same functions, but their initiation differs.
-SMJK indicates that the loopback was initiated by any of the three SmartJack loopup commands listed in Table 25.
-NREM, on the other hand, is initiated by the 3-in-7 inband command or by a command issued from the maintenance terminal.
+SMJK and NREM loopbacks perform the same functions, but the way each loopback is initiated is different.
+SMJK indicates that the loopback was initiated by any one the three SmartJack loopup commands listed in Table 25.
+Whereas, NREM is initiated by either a 3-in-7 in-band command or by a command issued from the maintenance terminal.